Hormones and movement

 You might wonder: Should I exercise on the first day of my period?
 Can movement affect flow or regularity?
 Can it help ease cramps?

 The start of the cycle, when your period occurs.
-The answer to the questions 'can you work out on your period?'
-Is yes, however gentle, restorative movement tends to feel best.
-This is because your more prone to injury during this time, so think walking, stretching, yoga, or low‑intensity mobility work.
+The answer to the question 'can you work out on your period?' is yes, however, gentle, restorative movement tends to feel best.
+This is because you're more prone to injury during this time, so think walking, stretching, yoga, or low‑intensity mobility work.

 The first 14 - 21 days of the cycle.
 As oestrogen rises, as does energy, motivation, and resilience.
 So, what to do in your follicular phase is to slowly increase your movement to higher‑intensity training as this tends to be well tolerated, think strength work, and intervals.